Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 We also know that live chat itself as a concept isn’t some new, groundbreaking technology.
 It’s been around for years, primarily as a customer support channel.

 Chances are, you’ve used real-time chat to communicate with a customer support person before.

 (For me, live chat has always been my go-to option for troubleshooting issues with my cable TV service.
 I’ve always found it more convenient / less miserable than calling.)

 But here’s the thing:

 As 1:1 messaging has exploded in popularity, and the way people research and purchase products has evolved, live chat for sales has become even more valuable.

 Nowadays, it’s not just customer support reps using chat.
 More and more sales reps are using live chat for sales, too.

 Here at Drift, we’ve seen this shift happening first-hand.

-More and more frequently, the people reaching out to us to learn about our live chat software product are sales decision-makers.
+More and more frequently, the people reaching out to us to learn about our live chat software for websites are sales decision-makers.
 They’re VPs of sales, and sales directors, and CROs.